-Normal minimum requirements for both Standard and Higher Level entry are at least a grade B at IGCSE Chemistry, or BB at IGCSE Coordinated Science.
+Normal minimum requirements for automatic entry at both Standard and Higher Level entry are at least a grade B at IGCSE Chemistry, or BB at IGCSE Coordinated Science.
 Also normally required are grade B's in IGCSE English Language and Mathematics.

 Chemistry is an experimental science that combines academic study with the acquisition of practical and investigational skills.
 It is often called the central science, as chemical principles underpin both the physical environment in which we live and all biological systems.
-The IB Chemistry course builds upon the knowledge of Chemistry
+The IB Chemistry course builds upon the knowledge of Chemistry introduced during IGCSE or equivalent courses and aims to stimulate interest and enjoyment of the subject.

-Both Standard and Higher Level candidates study the following core subjects:
+Both Standard and Higher Level candidates study the following 6 broad units: